 Bahrain records 77 new coronavirus cases among evacuees from Iran

-Bahrain's health ministry said on Wednesday 77 new coronavirus cases had been recorded among citizens evacuated from Iran by plane this week.
+Bahrain's health ministry said on Wednesday 77 new coronavirus cases had been recorded among citizens evacuated from Iran by plane on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)